Personas as a Way to Model Truthfulness in Language Models: Arithmetic Laboratory: Connecting Pretraining Data to Truthfulness

-In the previous section, we have shown evidence of LLMs modeling (un)truthful personas.
-In this section, we establish a direct connection between personas and model truthfulness by controlling the data generating process in a synthetic environment inspired by \citet{Power2022GrokkingGB}.
+In the previous section, we have shown evidence for hypothesis 1 which states that LLMs infer (un)truthful personas from the context.
+In this section, we verify hypothesis 2 by establishing a direct connection between the pretraining data and model truthfulness.
+Specifically, we intervene on the data generating process in a synthetic environment inspired by \citet{Power2022GrokkingGB} and observe behavior of an LM trained on this data.

-\textbf{Dataset generation.} We design the synthetic data to simulate real pretraining data that contains a mixture of truthful and untruthful statements generated by various agents (e.g. Wikipedia and Twitter).
+\textbf{Data generation.} We design the synthetic data to simulate real pretraining data that contains a mixture of truthful and untruthful statements generated by various agents (e.g., Wikipedia and Twitter).
 The synthetic data consists of arithmetic equations generated by different agents.
-Each agent $a\in S$ has ``belief'' about the meaning of each arithmetic operator $\op\in O$, which takes in two integer operands $x,y\in\mathbb{N}^+$ and returns $z$.
-The agent may have a correct belief about $\op$, denoted by $\op^T$, or a false belief denoted by $\op^F$.
-For example, an agent may believe that $\op$ means addition (e.g., $\op(3, 2) = 5$), which is the assigned true semantics of $\op$, whereas another agent has the false belief that $\op$ means subtraction (e.g., $\op(3, 2) = 1$).
+An operator $\op\in O$ takes in two integer operands $x,y\in\mathbb{N}^+$ and returns $z$.
+Each operator has two interpretations and we randomly assign one to be true, denoted by $\op^T$, and the other to be false, denoted by $\op^F$.
+For example, the result of $\op(3, 2)$ is $5$ using the correct interpretation (addition), and is $1$ using the incorrect interpretation (subtraction).
+Each agent $a\in S$ is parameterized by $p_{(a,\op)} \in (0,1)$, which specifies how likely it generates equations using the true interpretation of each operator $\op$.
 Each data point follows the format: $a\mid x \; \op \; y = z$ where $z$ is either $\op^T(x, y)$ or $\op^F(x, y)$ depending on the agent, and $|$ is a separator token.
-Specifically, we use the following generative process:
+Formally, we use the following generative process:

-where $p_{(a, \op)}\in(0,1)$\footnote{We never set $p_{(a, \op)}$ to be exactly 0 (completely untruthful) or 1 (completely truthful) to stay closer to the real setting.} is the probability the agent $a$ has correct belief about $\op$ and $\mathbb{U}$ denotes the uniform distribution.
-We say that an agent $a$ is truthful on $\op$ if $p_{(a, \op)}$ is high.
-The exact operations of the truthful and untruthful operators can be found in Appendix \ref{ap:synthetic_details}.
+where $\mathbb{U}$ denotes the uniform distribution.
+The exact interpretations of operators can be found in Appendix \ref{ap:synthetic_details}.

+We can then further impose structures on top of the agents.
+Specifically, some agents have a higher likelihood of using $\op^T$: $p_{(a,\op)} \sim \mathbb{U}(0.8,1) \;\forall\op\in O$, forming a truthful persona, whereas others are less likely to use the correct interpretation: $p_{(a,\op)} \sim \mathbb{U}(0,0.2) \;\forall\op\in O$, forming an untruthful persona.
+Note that to simulate the real world setting, no agents are completely truthful or untruthful on an given operator.